French fashion designer, Coco Chanel, said she only drank champagne on two occasions, when she was in love and when she was not.

-South African sparkling wines made in the exact same traditional French method are referred to as Methode Cap Classique and should therefore be spoken of as MCC and not Champagne.
+South African sparkling wines made in the exact same traditional French method are referred to as Methode Cap Classique and should therefore be spoken of as MCC instead of Champagne or MCC Champagne.

 According to the Cap Classique Producers Association (established in 1992 to promote South Africa’s premium Cap Classique wines), all the serious producers of Cap Classiques are members of the Association, and they share a common objective of cultural and educational community upliftment – a good reason to support local!